malcops/website/content/posts/projects/books-2022.md

 3. Conspiracy - Ryan Holiday
 4. It's Better to Be Feared - Seth Wickersham
 5. Stolen Focus - Johann Hari
+6. The Ride of a Lifetime - Robert Iger